A.X.L.: Plot

 Miles and Sara take A-X-L to a garage, where the robot begins repairing itself.
 Andric sees a log of its location and sends a team to retrieve it.
 The agents arrive and try to retrieve the robot while it is still repairing.
 The repairs finish just in time, and A-X-L subdues the operatives.
 As A-X-L reboots, he recalls being burned with a flamethrower, and races off to kill Sam.
 Miles and Sara rush to stop him.
 Sam and his friends are partying when A-X-L arrives.
 Sam tries again to burn him with the flamethrower, but the fuel runs out.
 Miles and Sara arrive and convince A-X-L not to kill Sam.
 A swarm of drones arrives and disables A-X-L; Miles and Sara are captured and delivered to Craine Systems.
 Andric tries to override Miles' control of A-X-L, but fails.

 When Miles refuses to reveal where the remote is, Andric programs A-X-L to attack Sara.
 Sara manages to convince A-X-L not to attack her, by reminding him of how she drew a feather at the hideout.
 Captain Webber, Andric's military superior, shows up.
 Andric tries to escape, but is arrested.
 Knowing they are surrounded, Sara allows herself to be captured.
 Miles and A-X-L escape, but are pursued by helicopter.
 They race though hilly terrain until Miles falls from his motorbike.
 Miles orders A-X-L to run.
 A-X-L obeys and tries to get as far away as possible before self-destructing, whilst uploading to the Internet all the memories he, Miles and Sara had together.
 Having finished, A-X-L looks at Miles' image for the last time, and says "Yo!
 Send it," before finishing the self-destruct sequence.
-Miles is subdued by the military.
+Miles then allows himself to be captured by the military.

 Six weeks later, Andric has been imprisoned for violating national security and endangering the lives of civilians.
 He is visited by Webber, who informs him that A-X-L's code has resurfaced and wants to know what it is doing.
 Sara and Miles have gone to college with scholarships provided by the military – to buy their silence and to keep an eye on them.
 Sara and Miles are spending a day hanging out at the beach, studying and playing with their new puppy, when Sara hands him an envelope.
 Miles opens it and pulls out a note from his dad saying "This yours?".
 He flips the envelope upside-down and A-X-L's remote falls out into his hand.
 He asks Sara if he should press it.
 The device uploads an A-X-L app onto their phones.
 They realize that A-X-L has somehow survived and is trying to return to them.